THE WORLD BANK. NEPAL-NATIONAL MULTI-TIER FRAMEWORK ENERGY ACCESS HOUSEHOLD ENERGY SURVEY 2017-2018

 IFC-SEDF NEPAL.
 NEPAL BUSINESS LICENSES INVENTORY STUDY 2010-11

 The overall objective was to create a comprehensive inventory of all business licenses (both entry and operational) in Nepal.
-The inventory included information about the legal basis, procedures, time, steps, fees and costs for each individual license, and a rough assessment of the efficiency and relevance of the individual license.
+The inventory included information about the legal basis, procedures, time, steps, fees, and costs for each individual license, and a rough assessment of the efficiency and relevance of the individual license.
 This was prepared to provide a baseline information source for the reform of the business licensing regime in Nepal.

 THE WORLD BANK.
 ENTERPRISE SURVEY IN NEPAL 2009

-The goal of the survey in Nepal was to gather information and opinions about the investment climate in the country, to help develop new policies and programs to enhance employment and economic growth.
+The goal of the survey in Nepal was to gather information and opinions about the investment climate in the country and to help develop new policies and programs to enhance employment and economic growth.
 The survey, commissioned by The World Bank, is implemented in more than 104 countries around the globe.
-The aim is to generate microeconomic information which is used to identify projects and development policies around the world.
+The aim is to generate microeconomic information which is used to identify projects and develop policies around the world.
 The survey collected information from 480 formal enterprises and 120 informal enterprises across Nepal.
-In addition to this 360 employee interviews were also conducted from among the sampled enterprises.
+In addition to this 360 employee interviews were also conducted among the sampled enterprises.
 Detailed information about the indicators generated using these studies can be looked into by visiting the following website: http://www.enterprisesurveys.org.

 THE WORLD BANK.
 MAPPING OF MICROFINANCE INSTITUTIONS IN NEPAL 2008-09

-Solutions Consultant in association with Total Management Services (TMS) was involved in a World Bank commissioned study on Mapping of microfinance institutions in Nepal.
-The main purpose of the assignment was to develop a comprehensive mapping of microfinance sector which includes regional development banks, micro-finance institutions, financial NGOs, and cooperatives.
+Solutions Consultant in association with Total Management Services (TMS) was involved in a World Bank commissioned study on the Mapping of microfinance institutions in Nepal.
+The main purpose of the assignment was to develop a comprehensive mapping of the microfinance sector which includes regional development banks, micro-finance institutions, financial NGOs, and cooperatives.
 The output of this assignment will provide inputs to finalize the microfinance policy and the design of the new legal/ regulatory and supervisory framework for the microfinance sector identifying an indicator for regulation and supervision.

 GTZ-INCLUDE.
 BASELINE STUDY ON LOCAL REGIONAL ECONOMIC DEVELOPMENT (LRED), ENABLING BUSINESS ENVIRONMENT FOR SMEs 2008

 Solutions Consultant in GTZ-INCLUDE commissioned baseline study on Local-Regional Economic Development evaluated current levels of business opportunity at household level and environment for the same.
-The study also looked to explore on the business enabling environment for SMEs in the study districts.
-Based on these findings, it was planned to explore and develop intervention areas and monitoring indicators for the programme.
+The study also looked to explore the business enabling environment for SMEs in the study districts.
+Based on these findings, it was planned to explore and develop intervention areas and monitoring indicators for the program.

 THE WORLD BANK.
 GETTING RETAIL FINANCIAL SERVICES INITIATIVE 2005